Color Profiles For Dummies

 This portion has grown significantly over the years thanks to the evolution of computers and programming.

-The computer code that is responsible for the emulation of the color is what we call Color Profile.
+The computer code that is responsible for the emulation of the visible light spectrum is what we call Color Profile.

 Each different Color Profile that have been appearing over the years has been able to cover a broader range of colors compared to its predecessors.